11ty/11ty-website/src/docs/languages/nunjucks.md

 ### Asynchronous Shortcodes {% addedin "0.10.0" %}

 Note that the configuration methods here to add asynchronous shortcodes are different than their synchronous counterparts.
+This is just another gentle reminder here that these API methods are pretty verbose and it’s probably easier to add a [Universal shortcode](/docs/shortcodes/) instead.

 {% codetitle ".eleventy.js" %}